Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/popup/README.md

 ## Description

-The Popup toolkit component enables users to view field values of features in a layer using the `Popup` API that has been configured externally (using either in the Web Map Viewer or the Fields Maps web app).
+The Popup toolkit component enables users to view field values of features in a layer using the `Popup` API that has been configured externally (using either in the Web Map Viewer or the Field Maps web app).

 ![Screenshot](screenshot.png)